[UPDATE 03/14] One of Funded.Todays former customers has come out saying that their project required a $5,000 "Test Fee" followed by 40% of the re

 If you’ve never heard of My Top Kickstarter Projects, they act as a Facebook Page for their company Funded.Today.
 Companies will hire them to build out a marketing campaign for their Kickstarter campaign.
 Then, they create a sponsored post with some fantastic click-bait.
 A catchy headline, some cheesy circle or arrow on an image, and once they secure your click, they accept whatever check or % of the final Kickstarters sales were.
 I.E. When Kickstarters already are working off of an impoverished or shoestring budget, Funded.Today taking a gigantic cut sure doesn’t help.

-When you click on the ad above, you get thrown to a URL that looks like this, http://283dsa.fnd.to/steadicam.
+If you were to click on the sponsored post, you get thrown to a URL that looks like this, http://283dsa.fnd.to/steadicam.
 That URL contains a URL redirection script, that adds on their referral code and tracking information.

 You can see here that their referral code is “FundedToday” or also known as, https://funded.today/.